Turkey to deport American Islamic State detainee after Greece slams door

 Turkey, which has suffered multiple deadly attacks by IS militants, says it has captured 287 fighters in northeast Syria since launching a cross-border incursion on Oct.
 9 targeting the Kurdish YPG militia.

-Ankara says it is has hundreds more jihadists in detention, and has accused European countries of being loath to take back citizens who traveled to join Islamist militants fighting in Middle East wars, mainly in Syria and Iraq.
+Ankara says it is has hundreds more jihadists in detention, and has accused European countries of being loath to take back citizens who travelled to join Islamist militant factions fighting in Middle East wars, mainly in Syria and Iraq.

-European NATO allies of Turkey have been worried that IS militants could escape Kurdish prisons in northern Syria as a result of the offensive.
-Ankara has dismissed the concerns.
+European NATO allies of Turkey have been worried that IS militants could escape Kurdish prisons in northern Syria as a result of the Turkish offensive.

 Thousands of militants were jailed in YPG-controlled territory after the collapse of the IS “caliphate” in 2017, and tens of thousands of their relatives are kept in camps there.